alexe-ev/alexe-ev/README.md

 - 🔧 **[RetensiOS](https://github.com/alexe-ev/RetensiOS)** — feed it a transaction CSV, get customer segments, churn scores, and a retention playbook.
 One command, no SQL, no dashboards.
 - 🧠 **[product-plugins](https://github.com/alexe-ev/product-plugins)** — 15 plugins with 121 skills across experimentation, analytics, GTM, growth, risk, and more.
+- 📠 **[ml-impact-calculator](https://github.com/alexe-ev/ml-impact-calculator)** - An interactive calculator that converts precision, recall, and confidence threshold into dollars.

 More stuff coming 🚀